-is 'Fast and Slow Thinking'1.
-An example of this can be seen in enclosed space incidents where one seafarer collapses in an enclosed space, which may have a hazardous atmosphere, and their colleague rushes to assist without thinking about the consequences.
+In our daily lives we often recognise the effects of time pressure.
+When in a hurry we may take risks that we otherwise would not, sometimes even unconsciously.
+Time pressure influences the way we think.
+It tends to make us neglect our deeper knowledge and training which sometimes may lead to potentially lethal consequences.
+It makes us literally, and figuratively, cut corners.
+One description of this is 'Fast and Slow Thinking'1.
+An example of this is linked to enclosed space incidents where, one seafarer collapses in an enclosed space, which may have a hazardous atmosphere, and his/her colleague rushes to assist, without thinking about the consequences.
 This has resulted in many deaths.
 Another model is the 'Efficiency Thoroughness Trade Off'2 (ETTO) which suggests that, with limited time available, some tasks may be overlooked or compressed.